 Grassy Dry Forest (EVC 22) occuring on flat to oderately undulating slopes with a westerly/northerly aspect as this community tolerates intermediated drought conditions.

-Swampy Riparian Woodland (EVC 83) on floodplains and where the creek widens to become a pool.
+Swampy Riparian Woodland (EVC 83) occurs on floodplains and where the creek widens to become a pool.